especialkim/obsidian-synaptic-view/README.md

 Bug reports, feature suggestions, and user feedback are always welcome!

 We hope Synaptic View makes your second brain even more powerful. 🧠✨

+---

+## Acknowledgements

+Calendar icons used in this plugin are adapted from the [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes) plugin by [Liam Cain](https://github.com/liamcain), licensed under MIT License.